42nd Street Cinema

 Starring: Marie-Georges Pascal, Félix Marten, Serge Marquand, Mirella Rancelot and Brigitte Lahaie.

-The dreary autumnal landscape and scenery is also reminiscent to that found in Dawn of the Dead (1978) or Fulci's The House by the Cemetery (1981).
-Personally, I quite like the change in seasons being used to reflect death in horror cinema, visually conveying a greater sense of sadness or depression and acting as a cold reminder that death, is quite literally surrounding the surviving group of protagonists.
+The dreary winter landscape is also a standout creative choice, whether intention or not, similarly to the autumnal hellscape found in Dawn of the Dead (1978) or Fulci's The House by the Cemetery (1981).
+A harsh, dying, or dead countryside is a powerful visual, further conveying a greater sense of loss while acting as a cold reminder that death is ever-present for the remaining protagonists.

-The story is centred around Elisabeth (Pascal), a young lady who is traveling by train to see her fiancé.
-However, on her way there, her friend is murdered by a madman, who's face is covered with pus-spewing abscesses.
-In a blind panic, Elisabeth flees the train for the countryside, to try and find her way home, unfortunately for her, she discovers that the countryside has become overrun with people baring facial sores and homicidal tendencies.
+The story is centred around Elisabeth (Pascal), a young lady traveling by train to see her fiancé.
+During the journey, her friend is murdered by a madman, who's face is covered with pus-spewing abscesses.
+In a blind panic, Elisabeth flees the train for the countryside, and attempts to find her way to her boyfriend.
+Unfortunately for her, she quickly discovers that the countryside has become overrun with people baring facial sores and ruthless homicidal tendencies.

-Grapes' narrative possesses a dreamlike quality, a trait prominently found in 70s Euro horror, mainly due to the the randomness in which the events unfold.
-From the moment Elisabeth is first attacked on the train and escapes into the sprawling French countryside, the events that follow are unravelled in such a fashion that it borders on sheer insanity.
+Grapes' possesses Rollin's trademark dreamlike quality, events unfold in a nightmarish fashion with each successive scene becoming more desperate and confusing.
+From the first moment when Elisabeth is attacked on the train and escapes into the sprawling French countryside, the events that follow are unravelled in such a fashion that it borders on sheer insanity.

 Rollin effectively creates an intense and oppressive atmosphere throughout The Grapes of Death, as Elisabeth and her 2 male cohorts are relentlessly and mercilessly pursued by hordes of the infected and to be honest, there is a lot to love about this film.
 What it lacks in the dialogue department is vastly made up in the visuals, it is a beautifully shot film that is home to many memorable and fiendishly twisted scenes.
 Including the cruel fate of poor blind Lucie (Rancelot) at the hands of her once loving carer.